tony-lang/tree-sitter-tony/README.md

 ## Development

-To start development you first have to fork this repository and the clone your fork locally.
+To start development you first have to fork this repository and locally clone your fork.

 Then setup the project locally by running: